yuqiliao/IDE-help-guide/05-piaac-walk-through.Rmd

 You can repeat the process and combine different values of a variable to create additional new variables.
 Using the **Create New Report** function, you can create a new report for each new variable that you create.
-(For further information, see section **3.E.
-Create New Report**.)
+(For further information, see section **Create New Report**.)

 If you selected two or three variables from which to create new